 On February 24, 2009 (four months after our wedding), the attorney general of Maryland announced that although same-sex marriages could not take place in Maryland, Maryland would recognize same-sex marriages performed elsewhere (including ours).
-Although this is obviously not a complete solution, as federal law still will not recognize our marriage, we are thrilled that our home state now does.
+On May 18, 2012, the Maryland Court of Appeals (the highest court in Maryland) adopted the same position in the case of Jessica Port v.
+Virginia Anne Cowan.

 During every step of our wedding, we faced issues in adapting wedding traditions designed for straight couples to our situation.
 However, the one thing we did not have to worry about was hostility.
 Every wedding vendor we contacted was willing to work with a same-sex couple.
 I was on several wedding message boards during the planning process.
 During that time, it was extremely rare to find anyone openly hostile to same-sex marriage.
 And the few that were generally got shut down pretty quickly by the board management.